windoze/brainfuck/README.md

 brainfuck
 =========

 [Brainfuck](http://en.wikipedia.org/wiki/Brainfuck) is an esoteric programming language noted for its extreme minimalism.
-It is a [Turing tarpit](http://en.wikipedia.org/wiki/Turing_tarpit), designed to challenge and amuse programmers, and was not made to be suitable for practical use.[1]
+It is a [Turing tarpit](http://en.wikipedia.org/wiki/Turing_tarpit), designed to challenge and amuse programmers, and was not made to be suitable for practical use.
 It was created in 1993 by Urban Müller.

 The project contains a full-functional compiler and a JIT runner for the language.